reza-rahim/test-change/test.md

 `root@nginx:/#`

-Now we are at the contaner propmt.
+Now we are at the contianer propmt issue the following command:

 `ip a`